-Today’s post is about an amazing resource you probably haven’t heard of yet, but you will love me once you’ve read about it–Litpick.com.
+Today’s post is about an amazing resource to help your student become a better reader.
+You probably haven’t heard of yet, but you will love me once you’ve read about it–Litpick.com.

 When I was a kid we didn’t have many of the modern day conveniences.
 Of course, cell phones, tablets, microwaves or even auto control on our cars were created later.
 I remember the day our color television arrived.
 My brother and I watched cartoons for hours.

 We didn’t have electric pencil sharpeners–just the grey metal ones that were screwed to the classroom wall.
 Then mechnical pencils came along which made pencil sharpeners pretty much obsolete.
 Not for me.